QRFlow

 1. Start with static (simple, reliable).

-2. If you need tracking later, move to a dynamic redirect and keep the printed QR size generous.
+2. If you need tracking later, check hosted dynamic QR availability, save the edit key, and keep the printed QR size generous.

 3. Always test scanning on iPhone + Android before mass printing.